Discover the Power of Venture Capital Investing

 • Create a six to eight minute recorded presentation, or pitch deck, that you would present to a venture capital firm.

-• Assume the role of the founder of a business concept.
+• Assume the role of the entrepreneur of a business concept.

 • Look to secure funding from a seed-stage venture capitalist.
 Your pitch should be thorough and compelling enough to share with a real venture capital firm.